-C1 - SUBDIVISION applied to ensure there will be no nuisance flows from the development site to downstream properties.
-Control C1.9 - Inter-allotment drainage Inter-allotment drainage may be required for subdivision where a lot does not drain directly to the road kerb.
-Assessment No interallotment drainage has been proposed or is required based on the stormwater management design.
-Control C1.10 - Drainage reserves An overland flow path is provided for the 1% Annual Exceedance Probability (AEP) storm event and is a drainage reserve dedicated to Council as operational land.
-Assessment No drainage reserves are required due to the minor nature of the proposed subdivision.
-C1.E - Maior Subdivision - Block and Street Layout Objectives usability priority is provided to residents needs when designing local streets to encourage pathways follow desire lines C1.11 - Block dimensions A block seeks to achieve the dimensions identified in Figure CC.
-Assessment N/A - the proposal is not a major subdivision Control C1.12 - Technical Specifications Street layout complies with the road network specifications in the Infrastructure Specification.
-Assessment N/A - the proposal is not a major subdivision Control C1.13 - Street layout attributes The street layout addresses the following: All street components are integrated, such as kerbing, pavement type, width, street tree planting, footpaths, on road cycleway, shared paths, lighting and seating are provided as specified in infrastructure specific - design; Road widths accommodate the necessary movements of service and emergency vehicles; Driveways and footpaths are provided at subdivision as a part of the subdivision works; Footpaths and shared paths follow desire lines; Street layout is interconnected to provide a grid-like structure; Street layout is informed by street connection for future subdivision on
+CT-SOBDIVISION

+applied to ensure there will be no nuisance flows from the development site to downstream properties.

+C1.9 - Inter-allotment drainage

+Inter-allotment drainage may be required for subdivision where a lot does not

+Control drain directly to the road kerb.

+·

+No interallotment drainage has been proposed or is required based on the

+Assessment stormwater management design.

+C1.10 - Drainage reserves

+An overland flow path is provided for the 1% Annual Exceedance Probability

+Control (AEP) storm event and is a drainage reserve dedicated to Council as operational

+land.

+No drainage reserves are required due to the minor nature of the proposed

+Assessment subdivision.

+04 5 14 :

+C1.E - Major Subdivision - Block and Street Layout

+- Objectives

+local streets are well-connected to the street network with obvious pedestrian and

+to higher order streets

+priority is provided to residents needs when designing local streets to encourage

+usability and the same of th

+Io ensure pathways follow desire lines

+C1.11 - Block dimensions

+Control A block seeks to achieve the dimensions identified in Figure CC.

+The state of the definition of the state of

+N/A - the proposal is not a major subdivision

+Assessment ,

+C1.12 - Technical Specifications

+Control Street layout complies with the road network specifications in the Infrastructure

+Control Specification.

+Assessment N/A - the proposal is not a major subdivision

+710000011101110

+C1.13 - Street layout attributes

+The street layout addresses the following:

+All street components are integrated, such as kerbing, pavement type, width,

+street tree planting, footpaths, on road cycleway, shared paths, lighting and seating are provided as specified in infrastructure specific - design;

+Control Road widths accommodate the necessary movements of service and emergency vehicles:

+Control emergency vehicles;

+Driveways and footpaths are provided at subdivision as a part of the subdivision works;

+· · · · · · · · · · · · · · · · · · ·

+Footpaths and shared paths follow desire lines; Street level to intercomposted to provide a grid like structure:

+Street layout is interconnected to provide a grid-like structure; Street layout is informed by street connection for future subdivision on

+adjacent lands;